 There are very effective treatments for pre-symptomatic children, including gene therapy, (New promise of Gene Therapy) and there are a growing number of treatment options for symptomatic patients.
 One such treatment was an experimental enzyme replacement therapy (ERT).
 At the start of 2021, Takeda Pharmaceuticals finished recruiting late-infantile MLD individuals for their ERT clinical trial.
 The trial is now closed and they are no longer accepting participants.

 Gene therapy to treat MLD is being advanced by Orchard Therapeutics.
-They have finished recruiting patients for their clinical trial, and are now treating individuals through their pre-approval access policy (sometimes called "compassionate use") on a case by case basis.
-Orchard's gene therapy has been used to treat pre-symptomatic late-infantile MLD and select early juvenile patients.
-This means most patients who have undergone the treatment were diagnosed before showing any symptoms of MLD.
-At this time, the majority of children treated have been the younger siblings of children diagnosed with late infantile onset MLD.
+They are now treating individuals either commercially in Europe or through their pre-approval access policy (sometimes called "compassionate use") on a case by case basis in the United States.
+Just recently, they also opened up a late-juvenile arm for their clinical trial (you can find out more about the eligibility criteria here).
+Orchard's gene therapy has mostly been used to treat pre-symptomatic late-infantile MLD and select early juvenile patients.
+Often, patients who have undergone the treatment were diagnosed before showing any symptoms of MLD.
+At this time, the majority of children treated have been the younger siblings of children diagnosed with late-infantile onset MLD.
 For any questions about eligibility, a treating physician should reach out to email@example.com for more information.
 At the end of 2020, Orchard's MLD gene therapy treatment (called Libmeldy) received EMA approval in Europe, and at the end of 2022 or early 2023, we expect them to seek approval with the FDA in the US.
 There is also a clinical trial in China that provides gene therapy to patients.
 You can learn more about the work of Shenzhen Geno-immune Medical Institute (GIMI), Shenzhen, China by contacting Dr. Lung-Ji Chang at the Shenzhen Geno-immune Medical Institute (GIMI) at firstname.lastname@example.org.
 Please note Cure MLD has not referred patients to this trial and there is no published data on the effectiveness of this treatment.